GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-03-13 21:28:26 IST
+This content is dynamically generated in Indian Time (IST): 2024-03-13 21:49:50 IST

 Current Weather in Coimbatore:
-Temperature: 28.88 °C
+Temperature: 27.88 °C
-Condition: haze
+Condition: mist